bright/new-www/content/blog/asset-tracking-a-guide-to-smarter-asset-management.md

 **Asset tracking** refers to the method of monitoring the physical assets of an organization—such as vehicles, machinery, equipment, tools, and inventory—using various **tracking technologies**.
 These systems record asset data like location, status, and movement over time, providing businesses with improved **visibility** and control.

+## How Does Asset Tracking Work?

+Asset tracking works through the integration of hardware, software, and communication technologies.
+Here's a breakdown:

+1. **Asset tag**: Assets are tagged with identifiers such as barcodes, QR codes, RFID, or GPS-enabled devices.
+Although, in some cases [tracking devices can be tags as well](/projects/manufacturing-asset-tracking/).
+2. **Tracking device**: These tags communicate with a **tracking device** or reader to log data.
+3. **Asset tracking software**: Data from tracking devices is collected and processed by **asset management software**.
+4. **Cloud-based asset tracking**: Modern systems store this data in the cloud, offering remote access and real-time updates.

 ## The Benefits of Asset Tracking

 Implementing a robust **asset tracking system** delivers numerous benefits: